Vyral/anne-stewart-blog/_posts/2020-02-13-selling-a-home-with-pets.md

 {% include youtube.html %}

-*There are several key tips you need to know to sell a home that has pets in it.*
+<center>There are several key tips you need to know to sell a home that has pets in it.</center>

 How do you handle pets during home showings or the listing preparation process?&nbsp;